The Farthing Trust

 The Farthing Trust's distinctive approach provides several insights for applicants:

-“Seed Corn” Funding Focus: The Trust explicitly prioritizes small projects needing initial startup funding.
-Applications should emphasize how seed funding will enable a project to get started, establish proof of concept, or leverage additional funding.
+“Seed Corn” Funding Focus: The Trust explicitly prioritises small projects needing initial startup funding.
+Applications should emphasise how seed funding will enable a project to get started, establish proof of concept, or leverage additional funding.
 This is a core part of their identity.

-Small Grant Mentality: With most grants at £2,000 and a maximum of £6,000, successful applicants likely demonstrate how modest funding can achieve significant impact.
+Small Grant Mentality: With most grants reportedly around £2,000, successful applicants likely demonstrate how modest funding can achieve significant impact.
 Budget efficiency and clear outcomes for limited funds are likely important.

 International Scope with Grassroots Impact: The Trust operates globally but maintains a personal, family-run approach.
-Applications from diverse geographic locations are welcomed, particularly from areas where the Trust has historic connections (India, Malawi, Mexico, Philippines, Uganda, Zambia, Zimbabwe, Scotland, Senegal, Syria).
+Applications from diverse geographic locations are welcomed, particularly from areas where the Trust has historic connections.

 No-Frills Application: The absence of an online portal and preference for written applications suggests the Trust values substance over presentation.
 Clear, concise written applications focusing on need, impact, and alignment with priorities are likely most effective.